rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  At that moment, by science definition,
 *  you are in a state of lucidity.
 *  But most people don't really mean that when they say,
-*  I'm a lucid dreamer, they mean, yes, I become aware
+*  I'm a lucid dreamer.
+*  They mean, yes, I become aware that I'm dreaming
-*  that I'm dreaming as I am dreaming.
+*  as I am dreaming.
 *  And then I take over the reins of control
 *  and then starting to decide exactly what it is you dream
 *  and how you dream.